etolbakov/excalidocker-rs/README.md

 > and you can open it in the future by double-clicking it just as you can any registered app.
 >
 > ![mac-warning](./data/img/mac-warning.png)
+### Config file
+`excalidocker` supports basic customization provided via file, for example [excalidocker-config.yaml](./excalidocker-config.yaml).
+At the moment it's possible to customize font, fill type ("hachure","cross-hatch", "solid") and backgroud colours for services and ports.

 ## Installation
 To build `excalidocker` locally, please follow these steps: